 - Laser hair removal is the best hair removal method if you are suitable.
 The laser targets the root of the hair follicle.

 - Don’t dry shave.
-Firstly, apply a warm compress to the area, then lather up the shaving gel.
+First, apply a warm compress to the area, then lather the shaving gel.
 Leave on for at least 3 minutes before you start shaving.
 This assists in softening the hair.

 - Shave the hair in the direction of growth.